-From 15.06.2020, visits by groups of maximum 5 persons (including the art guide) are possible, subject to the measures listed here.
+Visits by groups of maximum seven persons (including the art guide) are possible, subject to the measures listed here.
 Please register your visit via BUCHUNG@PINAKOTHEK-DER-MODERNE.DE.
 If you would like to book a guided tour, please fill in the BOOKING FORM on our Website.
 When participating in group visits, please leave your contact details at the information desk before your visit.

 Can I check items of clothing and bags?

 The cloakrooms are no longer open.
 Instead, only a limited number of lockers are available.
 We therefore recommend that on the day of your visit you avoid bringing rucksacks and larger bags (any bag larger than an A4 sheet of paper).
 Large items of luggage cannot be stored.

 In the Sammlung Schack, there is an open cloakroom that visitors may use.
 (Please note: we do not accept any liability for lost valuables.)
 Bags and rucksacks will be taken by staff at the ticket desk in the Sammlung Schack and placed in the store cupboard.